We embarked at Mytilene, and landed at Smyrna. The present town makes a very fine appearance from

 The acropolis of ancient Smyrna was built on a high hill near the sea by Alexander the Great in 334 BC when he relocated the inhabitants of the town from the northern to the southern part of the bay: the coast line was modified during the centuries by the deposits of clay, silt and sand left by a river (and more recently by the expansion of modern Izmir).
 The current fortress was built by the Byzantines and strengthened by the Ottomans.
 It is known as Kadifekale (Velvet Castle) and from there one can see the market square rebuilt by Emperor Marcus Aurelius after an earthquake destroyed Smyrna in 178 AD.
 The ancient harbour was located to the left of the market.

 The whole market was supported by a net of vaulted underground passages which had the objective of reducing the impact of earthquakes.
-The arch keystones were identified by a different colour.
+The arch keystones were identified by a different colour (see a page on Roman Construction Techniques).

 The southern and eastern porticoes lie under the dwellings which over the centuries were built on the site of the ancient market.

-The visible part of the market is due to the fact that it was used as a cemetery, both by the Byzantines and the Ottomans.
+The visible part is due to the fact that it was used as a cemetery, both by the Byzantines and the Ottomans.
 On a visit to the archaeological site one can see some ancient statues together with finely engraved Ottoman tombstones.

 It was a cemetery reserved for the wealthiest families and the social rank of the dead was identified by a different kind of turban.